-In terms of major feature changes, an optional "classic" visual interface theme was implemented, although it was not enabled by default; intuitive tooltips were added to controls, scroll position began to be saved in session history, helper application support was (re-)implemented, and support for both MNG images and PNG alpha-channel transparencies was added...the latter being a feature Internet Explorer wouldn't implement until seven years later.
+In terms of major feature changes, an optional "classic" visual interface theme was implemented (although it was not yet enabled by default); intuitive tooltips were added to controls, scroll position began to be saved in session history, helper application support was re-implemented, and support for both MNG images and PNG alpha-channel transparencies was added...the latter being a feature Internet Explorer wouldn't have until seven years later.

 The second Netscape 6.0 preview release, developed more or less simultaneously with Mozilla M17, contained a number of changes and improvements.

-The fully-integrated version of AOL Instant Messenger (a signature feature of Netscape 6 and 7) was now functional, the software was easier to uninstall, and mouse wheel support worked.
+The fully-integrated version of AOL Instant Messenger (a signature feature of Netscape 6 and 7) was now functional.
+Mouse wheel support worked.
+And most importantly of all, the software was easier to uninstall when testers were through.

 Obviously, Netscape and then-owner AOL would be compelled to use the browser to seek commercial gain, as the number of references to AOL Time Warner properties such as CNN and features such as "AOL on Desktop" attested...